hopto-dot/Japanese-Conjugation-Helper/README.md

 If you want to give feedback, request features or report bugs, you may do so [here](https://forms.gle/WNV1s41cWKrjSMhH6).

+### I am currently working on:
+* Making the program more efficient

+The next update should be out around 16-17th October

 ## **List of commands:**
 * **Word Lookup** - looks up any word or phrase (main feature)
 * **Translate** - Type "!" and then anything to translate it, (works with English and Japanese)